The Division Bell: Tour

 Two days after the album's release, the Division Bell Tour began at Joe Robbie Stadium, in suburban Miami.
 The set list began with 1967's "Astronomy Domine", before moving to tracks from 1987's A Momentary Lapse of Reason, and The Division Bell.
 Songs from Wish You Were Here and The Wall were featured, as well as the whole Dark Side of the Moon.
 Backing musicians included Sam Brown, Jon Carin, Claudia Fontaine, Durga McBroom, Dick Parry, Guy Pratt, Tim Renwick, and Gary Wallis.

 The tour continued in the US through April, May and mid-June, before moving to Canada, and then returning to the US in July.
 As the tour reached Europe in late July, Waters declined an invitation to join the band, and later expressed his annoyance that Pink Floyd songs were being performed again in large venues.
 On the first night of the UK leg of the tour on 12 October, a 1,200-capacity stand collapsed, but with no serious injuries; the performance was rescheduled.

-During the tour, an anonymous person using the name Publius posted on an internet newsgroup, inviting fans to solve a riddle supposedly concealed in the album.
-The message was verified during a show in East Rutherford, where lights in front of the stage spelled out "Enigma Publius".
-During a televised concert at Earls Court, London, in October 1994, the word "enigma" was projected in large letters on to the backdrop of the stage.
-Mason later acknowledged that the riddle, known as the Publius engima, was created by the record company.
-It remains unsolved.

 The tour ended at Earls Court on 29 October 1994, and was Pink Floyd's final concert performance until Live 8 in 2005.
 Estimates placed the total number of tickets sold at over 5.3 million, and gross income at about $100 million.
 A live album and video, Pulse, was released in June 1995.